systemd.exec — Execution environment configuration

 integer between 0 and 3 or one of the

-strings none
+strings none,

-or
+best-effort or

-.
+idle.
 See

 ioprio_set(2)